web-illinois/ilw-content/README.md

 The version 2 equivalent is a combination of the "il-formatted" class, the "il-introduction" component, and "il-lede" component.

 There are no slots in the ilw-content component, and the ilw-content component isn't intended to house other components.
+If a design does contain slots or different types of styles, consider using another component for this design.

+Left/right and top/bottom padding is not handled inside this component unless specified with the padding attribute.

 Attributes include:

-  * mode: for determining the mode of the content -- starting with introduction and lede, but others may appear.
+  * mode: for determining the mode of the content -- starting with *introduction* and *lede*, but others may be created
-  * theme: the theme/background of the content
+  * theme: the theme/background of the content.
+Options are *blue*, *orange*, *gray*, *blue-gradient*, *orange-gradient*
-  * width: whether or not this is contained in the parent, or if it will expand to full width
+  * width: whether or not this is contained in the parent, if it will expand to full width (*full*), or if it will expand to full width but keep the text in a margin (*auto*)
-  * align: whether or not the text is left-aligned, centered, or right-aligned
+  * align: whether or not the text is left-aligned, centered, or right-aligned (*left*, *center*, *right*)
+  * padding: shorthand for padding around the object

 ## Contact Team